ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TargetPage.rst

    :align: center
    :alt: Image of the Target page for 'Pulsar Timing Beam' section.
 To add a new PST Beam.

-   Target page for 'Pulsar Timing Beam' section.
-Selected 'Multiple Beams'.
+   'Pulsar Timing Beam' section 'Multiple Beams' selected.

 .. _targetpageimport: